 |Dates||1936 - 2016|

-Since 1968, William Christenberry has made an annual pilgrimage from his home in Washington, D.C. to the red-clay soil of his youth in central Alabama, where he documents and is inspired by by its rural landscape.
-Living away from the South enables him to respond viscerally--through paintings, drawings, sculpture, and photography--to sites of deep meaning for him.
-Although Christenberry has long worked in a variety of media, he became known in the early 1970s as a pioneer of fine art color photography, somewhat ironically through small, straightforward snapshots of his subjects.
-In recent decades, Christenberry's art has consisted of large-format photographs of the same vernacular structures, as well as sculptures that resemble architectural models but are influenced by memory and association more than exacting observation.
-A large body of his work focuses on the Klu Klux Klan, a part of southern culture he abhors but feels cannot be ignored.
+For most of his career, William Christenberry made an annual pilgrimage from his home in Washington, D.C. to the red-clay soil of his youth in central Alabama, where he documented and was inspired by its rural landscape.
+Living away from the South enabled him to respond viscerally--through paintings, drawings, sculpture, and photography--to sites of deep meaning for him.
+Although Christenberry long worked in a variety of media, he became known in the early 1970s as a pioneer of fine art color photography through small, straightforward snapshots of his subjects.
+In more recent decades, Christenberry's art consisted of large-format photographs of the same vernacular structures, as well as sculptures that resembled architectural models but were influenced by memory and association more than exacting observation.
+A large body of his work focused on the Klu Klux Klan, a part of southern culture he abhorred but felt could not be ignored.